spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/04-eks.md

 </InfoBox>

 # AWS Instance Type and Pod Capacity
 The choice of instance type and the number of instances to be launched should be made according to the number of pods required for the workload.
 The number of pods that can be scheduled on the nodes for an instance type needs to be calculated for the same; otherwise, the cluster creation cannot go to completion as the pods cannot come up on the target cluster due to resource unavailability.
 The following section describes the method of calculating the pod capacity for individual AWS instance types.
 This will help in making exact choices of **desired size** of worker pool during **cluster creation**.
+We recommend selecting an instance that can support at least 30 pods.

 ## Formula for Pod Calculation
 Number of pods = N * (M-1) + 2